Of Camels and Kings - Reflections on Matthew 2:1-12, Epiphany, Year C

-The Lively Lectionary New Testament is a blog by Rev. Dr. Alyce McKenzie that reflects on the gospel text from the Revised Common Lectionary each week.
+The Lively Lectionary New Testament is a blog by Rev. Dr. Alyce McKenzie that reflects on the Gospel text from the Revised Common Lectionary each week.
 It offers a 1000-1200 word post that relates the text to contemporary life.

 In the seemingly simple need to select another disciple to replace the fallen Judas, Luke spends a significant textual time, not to mention a superb literary artistry, on the task.